 What is social fitness?

-Social fitness is the ability to structure relationships in such a way that collaboration becomes easy, safe and effective – in everyday life and at work.
+Social fitness is the ability to shape relationships in such a way that collaboration becomes easy, safe and effective – in everyday life as well as at work.

 Good collaboration doesn't happen by chance—it develops where people feel seen, heard, and psychologically safe.
 Social fitness is the key to this.